meel-hd/japanese/README.md

-# LoFi Engine
+# Japanese
 Generate LoFi music on the go.
-You create your own atmosphere LoFi Engine sets the mood.
+You create your own atmosphere Japanese sets the mood.

 ![screenshot](screenshots/screenshot.png)
 ## Features 🚀
 * Create your own LoFi studio with your unique music with minimal touches from this and that, be the Artist.
 * Works with major desktop platforms *Linux,* *Mac,* and *Windows*.
 * Doesn't require internet connection, your experience is fully private.
-* LoFi Engine main focus is *customization*, *accessibility* and *artistic freedom*.
+* Japanese main focus is *customization*, *accessibility* and *artistic freedom*.
 ### customization
 1. **Playback**: If you want to listen to music or just listen to birds singing freely, you choose.
 2. **Look**: With carefully crafted artworks from talented artists makes the long study session a piece of joy.